AliRezaJoodi/Electronics_Exercises/PSU_DCDC_Flyback_NonIso_Async_LT3844/README.md

-## Flyback DC-DC Converter, Non-Isolated, Asynchronous, Based on LT3844
+## Flyback DC-DC Converter, Non-Isolated, Non-Synchronous, Based on LT3844

 This circuit is only for exercise.
 For a proper flyback design, it's better to use a controller IC that supports Discontinuous Conduction Mode (DCM) detection.